shinramenisbae/p4pConpendium/README.md

   - How to use: see the document inside this folder (README - Pre-pilot study data.docx).

 - `Web application/`

   - Vite + React study app for stimulus presentation, SAM ratings, webcam overlays, and optional API integration with the models.
   - How to run/build: see `Web application/README.md`.

+- `Suggestions for future work.pdf`
+  - High-level recommendations for future work.

 ### Quick start pointers